Major Wellcome Trust Investigator Award

 How to apply:

-- All prospective students are strongly advised to first make informal contact with the supervisor, Professor Bourke, in the first instance.
+- Prospective applicants are advised to first make informal contact with Professor Bourke in the first instance.

 Wellcome Trust Medical Humanities Fellowship

 Louise Hide has been awarded a three-year Medical Humanities Research Fellowship by the Wellcome Trust for her project ‘Hiding in Plain Sight.
 Cultures of Harm in Residential Institutions for Long-Term adult care, Britain 1945-1980s’.
 The Fellowship begins on 1 May 2017.

 About the project